How to Choose a Name for Your Nonprofit Organization

 Think about how you may be able to invoke this kind of emotion through your name.
 What you can do to get to this point is to think about your impact, and question what part of your impact motivates people to get involved.
 We recommend you make a list of these, and see if any recurring themes jump out and use those to push you toward an organic name choice.

 If you don’t know what it is that draws people to your nonprofit, ask.
-If you already have a board of directors, donors, or volunteers don’t hesitate to get their opinion.
+If you already have a board of directors, donors, or volunteers, don’t hesitate to get their opinion.
 If not, take it to Facebook!
-There are tons of nonprofit pages where you can ask these types of questions.
+There are tons of nonprofit pages where you can ask nonprofit organizations questions.

 Pro Tip: Make sure that you are not thinking of adjectives that invoke a negative feeling (ex: Hungry Children International).
 You want to focus on the problem you are solving and associate empowered emotions with these solutions (ex: Food For All International).

 While doing your needs assessment and writing your business plan you looked at who your target market would be, or who the most likely users of your product or service would be.
 You should keep this in mind when thinking about a name for your nonprofit.

 The name in the beginning is to, for example, attract volunteers and donors and donors, and not directly the beneficiaries.
 You want to choose a name that appeals to this group of people!
 Formulating a name that is attractive to your target audience will help you to gain more traction.

 Try to find the most important information for your target audience, or in other words, what will make them the most committed to help you.
 If you are unsure about this, we highly recommend actually speaking to people that are part of your target audience.